Free-Radical/Cortex1-ZeroVeil/docs/architecture.md

 - Keeps sensitive data in your environment
 - Makes our security posture simpler (we never see raw PII)

-### Future Tooling
+### Scrubbing Tooling

-If market demand exists, we may provide scrubbing tools — but they would be:
+The [ZeroVeil SDK](https://github.com/Free-Radical/zeroveil-sdk) provides local scrubbing tools:
 - **Local-only**: Runs in your environment
 - **Open source**: Auditable by you
 - **Optional**: Not part of the relay service

 We will never ask you to send raw PII to our servers.

+For advanced requirements (reversible tokens, multiple backends, audit logging), see ZeroVeil Pro.

 ---